+• students will write two of their own pieces of music, using music technology or their instrument.
+One of these pieces will be completely free choice, one will be to a brief set by the exam board.

+Listening and appraising (exam)

-Naomi Charatan ncharatan@trinityacademybristol.org GCSE Music consists of a performance, where students will complete a solo recording of instrument and voice.
-Students will complete a second recording where they sing or play as part of an ensemble.
-For composition, students will write two of their own pieces of music, using music technology.
-For the listening and appraising part of the course, students will study eight set works from a variety of musical genres - from J.S Bach to Queen.
+- students will study eight set works from a variety of musical genres - from J.S Bach to Queen.
 They will be assessed on their musical understanding, analytical and listening skills in a listening paper at the end of the two year course.

+- The four areas of study are:

+- Instrumental music

+- Vocal music

+- Music for stage and screen

+- Fusions